rahi2207h/ATM-Machine/README.md

-# ATM-Machine
-This is the HTML code for a basic ATM machine interface.
-The webpage is designed with a simple layout and allows users to interact with an ATM machine simulation.
-Here's a breakdown of the structure:
+ the frontend components of a simple ATM machine simulation, implemented using HTML, CSS, and JavaScript.
+The ATM interface allows users to check their balance, deposit money, and withdraw money through an interactive interface.

-HTML Structure:
+ 1. HTML (Structure)
+The HTML provides the structure of the ATM machine simulation page, organizing the content and providing the framework for the user interface.

+Key Elements:
+<html lang="en">: Defines the language of the page as English.

-<head>: Contains meta information like character set, viewport settings for responsiveness, and links to the external stylesheet (style.css) for styling.
+<head>: Contains meta information for the page:

-<body>: The main content area includes a container div with a class of container.
-Inside the container, there's a box div containing:
+<meta charset="UTF-8">: Specifies the character encoding for the page.
+<meta name="viewport" content="width=device-width, initial-scale=1.0">: Makes the page responsive to different screen sizes.
+<title>ATM Machine</title>: Sets the title of the webpage, which appears on the browser tab.
+<link rel="stylesheet" href="style.css">: Links the external CSS file for styling the webpage.
+<body>: This contains the visible elements that the user will interact with:

+<div class="container">: A wrapper element that helps center the content on the page.
+<div class="box">: A box inside the container that contains the main ATM content.
-A heading (<h1>) displaying the title "ATM Machine."
+<h1>ATM Machine</h1>: A heading displaying the title of the ATM machine interface.
-A menu (<div id="menu">) with three buttons for the user to:
-Check Balance
-Deposit Money
-Withdraw Money
+<div id="menu">: A menu that contains the three interactive buttons:
+Check Balance: Button to check the user's current account balance.
+Deposit Money: Button to deposit money into the account.
+Withdraw Money: Button to withdraw money from the account.
-A <div id="result"> to display the result of any action taken.
+<div id="result">: A div element used to display the result of the user's actions (balance, deposit, withdrawal).
-External Resources:

-CSS: A style.css file is linked to style the page and elements (not provided in the HTML).
-JavaScript: A script.js file is linked for the functionality of the buttons (e.g., checking balance, depositing, or withdrawing money).
-The JavaScript is expected to handle the logic behind these actions when a user interacts with the buttons.
+2. CSS (Styling)
+The CSS is responsible for the styling of the webpage, ensuring that the ATM machine interface is visually appealing, user-friendly, and responsive.
+The CSS is applied to make the ATM machine look polished and professional.

+Key Style Elements:
+General Layout: Uses flexbox or grid layout for centering elements both vertically and horizontally.
+Typography: Uses a clear, readable font (e.g., Arial or sans-serif) to ensure the text is legible.
+Button Styling:
+Buttons are given background colors, padding, and rounded corners to make them look interactive.
+Buttons change color when hovered to provide visual feedback.
+Container and Box Styling:
+The container is set to fill the screen height (100vh) and center the box with the ATM content.
+The box has a white background, padding, rounded corners, and a subtle shadow for an elevated look.
-JavaScript (Functionality)
+3. JavaScript (Functionality)
 The JavaScript provides the interactive functionality behind the ATM machine.
 It defines the logic for checking the balance, depositing money, and withdrawing money.

 Key Functions:
 checkBalance(): Displays the current balance of the user in the #result div. depositMoney(): Prompts the user for an amount to deposit, updates the balance, and displays the new balance. withdrawMoney(): Prompts the user for an amount to withdraw, checks if the user has sufficient funds, and updates the balance accordingly.
-Purpose:
-This page simulates the functionality of an ATM machine where users can check their balance, deposit money, or withdraw money.
-The actual functionalities are handled by JavaScript, which will respond to user inputs and display the results in the #result section.